wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * Honourable members on the Government side need not come in here and bleat about the Government's troubles being due to the fact that the rural man is doing well and that there is a sudden oil **crisis**.

 * Two of the most urgent needs are an all out effort to reopen Australia's major beef market and in the meantime provision of finance to carry producers through the **crisis** period.

+* In an article titled 'An Ecological **Crisis**' published this year in the 'Professional Engineer', it is claimed that the Aswan High Dam in Egypt appears to be an ecological disaster.

 * The article slates:
 It is true that administration expenses are to be the responsibility of the States, but the objective of the scheme is to ensure that primary producers will be able to have some opportunity within this amount to embark on rehabilitation at a time when the rural **crisis** generally has so adversely affected them.